ALASdoo/alasdoo_com/content/jobs/backend.md

 _ALAS doo is a web development and quality assurance service company that has out-of-the-box innovation, ingenuity and originality at the heart of its business.
 We go the extra-mile to build a motivated and diverse pool of extraordinary talents to ensure that our services always go above and beyond our clients’ needs.
 Quality Assurance is our passion and specialty._

-> Driven by these, we are looking to hire a talented Backend Stack Software Developer for full-time employment in Novi Sad, Serbia.
+> Driven by these, we are looking to hire a talented Java Backend Software Developer for full-time employment in Novi Sad, Serbia.
 >
-> You will be part of a remote team of developers who will work directly with our Danish client and will be helping in the development of a special content management system for easy website creation.
+> You will be part of a remote team of developers who will work directly with our international client.
 >
 > The project you will be working on is a complex service that has been developed for years and not just a temporary project that will finish in a couple of months.
 It is crucial that you have excellent communication skills and a good understanding of international business relations that will enable you to communicate clearly by video call, telephone and e-mail.
 Key parts of the interview will be conducted in English.
 >